House of Commons photo

 Tonight, families and loved ones will gather under the full moon to light beautiful lanterns, exchange gifts and stories, and share traditional foods.

-Canada is home to a number of vibrant Asian communities who have helped shape our society for the better and contributed tremendously to Canada's success.
+Canada is home to a number of vibrant Asian communities that have helped shape our society for the better and contributed tremendously to Canada's success.

 I encourage all Canadians to participate in these community celebrations with our Asian friends and neighbours and to learn more about this holiday.
 On behalf of the riding of Richmond Centre, I wish all those celebrating a happy mid-autumn festival.